Categories

 Compiling under Windows

-Compiling under MacOS and Linux
+Compiling on MacOS and Linux

 sudo apt-get install libgmp10